comunica/website/pages/blog/2021-11-08-comunica_association_members.md

 ## 🚀 Next steps

-Organizations that are interested in supporting Comunica, can do so starting from today.
+Organizations that are interested in **supporting Comunica**, can do so **starting from today**.
 Becoming a board member or a sponsor can be done via our [Open Collective](https://opencollective.com/comunica-association) page, after which we will contact you about the practical next steps.
-If you want to become a board member by contributing time, feel free to [contact us](mailto:ruben.taelman@ugent.be).
+If you want to become a board member by contributing time, you can [contact us](mailto:ruben.taelman@ugent.be) directly.

 All members and sponsors that are active by our launch date in the fall of 2022 (exact date will be announced later), will be considered **founding members and sponsors**, and will receive a permanent mention on this website.